-- "1.
-Interested persons who are denied, in part or in full, the exercise of their rights of access, rectification, cancellation or opposition, or who may understand that their request has been rejected due to the fact that it has not been resolved within the established deadline, they can submit a claim to the Catalan Data Protection Authority." - 3.- Having explained the applicable regulatory framework, it is then necessary to analyze whether the DGP attended to the request for cancellation as provided for in the precepts mentioned in the preceding legal basis.
+"1.
+Interested persons who are denied, in part or in full, the exercise of their rights of access, rectification, cancellation or opposition, or who may understand that their request has been rejected due to the fact that it has not been resolved within the established deadline, they can submit a claim to the Catalan Data Protection Authority."

+4.- Having exposed the applicable regulatory framework, it is then necessary to analyze whether the DGP attended to the request for cancellation as provided for in the precepts mentioned in the preceding legal basis.
 First of all, it is necessary to analyze the formal question regarding whether the DGP responded to the request within the period provided for by the applicable regulations.

-In this respect, it is proven in the proceedings that on 14/12/2017 the request to cancel the police record of the person making the claim was entered in the Register of the DGP.
+In this regard, it is certified in the actions that on 2/14/2018 the request to cancel the police record of the person making the claim was entered in the Registry of the DGP.
 In accordance with articles 16 LOPD and 32 RLOPD, the DGP had to resolve and notify the request for cancellation within a maximum period of ten days from the date of receipt of the request.

-Well, according to the proceedings, the DGP issued a resolution on date 29/01/2018, which was not notified to the person now claiming until 15/02/2018, in accordance with what the DGP has certified during the hearing procedure, so that it was exceeded by far the legally established term for the purpose.
+Well, according to the proceedings, the DGP issued a resolution on date 5/3/2018, which was not notified to the person now claiming until 21/3/2018, in accordance with what the DGP has certified during the hearing procedure, so the deadline was exceeded regulations established for the purpose.

-Consequently, the assessment of the claim for formal reasons proceeds, since the DGP did not resolve and notify in form and time the said request submitted by the affected person.
-This notwithstanding what will be said below regarding the substance of the claim.
+Consequently, the estimate of the claim proceeds for formal reasons, since the DGP did not resolve and notify in form and time the said request presented by the affected person This notwithstanding what will be said below regarding the substance of the claim.

-4.- From a substantive point of view, it is necessary to determine whether the response given by the DGP to the claimant's request - aside from its extemporaneous nature - conformed to the precepts transcribed in the 2nd legal basis.
+5.- From a substantive point of view, it is necessary to determine whether the response given by the DGP to the request of the now claimant - apart from its extemporaneous nature - was in accordance with the precepts transcribed in the 3rd legal foundation.